dora-metrics/pelorus/docs/Configuration.md

 ## Configuring The Pelorus Stack

-The Pelorus stack (Prometheus, Grafana, Thanos, etc.) can be configured by changing the `values.yaml` file that is passed to helm.
-The recommended practice is to make a copy of the one [values.yaml](https://github.com/konveyor/pelorus/blob/master/charts/pelorus/values.yaml) file and [charts/pelorus/configmaps/](https://github.com/konveyor/pelorus/blob/master/charts/pelorus/configmaps) directory, and store in in your own configuration repo for safe keeping, and updating.
+The Pelorus stack (Prometheus, Grafana, Thanos, etc.) is configured by changing the `values.yaml` file that is passed to Helm.
+The recommended practice is to make a copy of the one [values.yaml](https://github.com/konveyor/pelorus/blob/master/charts/pelorus/values.yaml) file and [charts/pelorus/configmaps/](https://github.com/konveyor/pelorus/tree/master/charts/pelorus/configmaps) directory, and store in in your own configuration repo for safe keeping, and updating.
 Once established, you can make configuration changes by updating your `charts/pelorus/configmaps` files with `values.yaml` and applying the changes like so:

 ```
 oc apply -f `myclusterconfigs/pelorus/configmaps
 helm upgrade pelorus charts/pelorus --namespace pelorus --values myclusterconfigs/pelorus/values.yaml
 ```

+## Configurations
 The following configurations may be made through the `values.yaml` file:

 | Variable | Required | Explanation | Default Value |